CERTI: Center for Educational Research & Technological Innovation

 • 9

-• Center for Educational Research and Technological Innovation (CERTI)
+• CERTI: Center for Educational Research & Technological Innovation

 CERTI will be globally recognized as a community-oriented, collaborative leader in educational research and technological innovation.